theboyGolden/js-for-react-native-11020486/README.md

 + print processedArray

 # Task 2 explanation
-+ This JavaScript function, `formatArrayStrings`, takes two arrays as input: `strArray` and `numArray`.
++ +  JavaScript function, `formatArrayStrings`, takes two arrays as input: `strArray` and `numArray`.
 It processes each element of `strArray` based on the corresponding element in `numArray`.
 If the number at the same index in `numArray` is even, it capitalizes the string in `strArray`.
 + If the number is odd, it converts the string to lowercase.
 The processed strings are returned as a new array.

 + Here's a breakdown of how the function works: